jzhoulab/Multiplexer/README.md

 # Predict

-The full **predict** method is shown below and full documentation can be found [here](https://github.com/jzhoulab/Multiplexer/blob/master/Documentation.md#documentation)
+The full **predict** method is shown below and the full documentation can be found [here](https://github.com/jzhoulab/Multiplexer/blob/master/Documentation.md#documentation)

 ```sh